 Exile was not made by Cyan (they were working on Uru) but by Presto Studios, published by Ubisoft and released on May 8, 2001.
 Ubisoft made Myst 4 and released it on September 28, 2004 (4 days after Myst’s 11th anniversary), and Myst 5, created by Cyan, published by Ubisoft and released on September 20, 2005 (4 days before Myst’s 12th anniversary) was what Uru Live (MMORPG Myst) would be…

 Our Myst History, or: How we discovered Myst

 A linking book fell down on the ground, and I opened it and touched the moving image and… No wait, that’s not how it happened 😉

 Just before we got our laptop, I was thinking about the Myst Walkthrough that Mr. Eight-Three-One (Recommended Youtuber, rarely uploads but when he does it’s a treat!
 Check out his Twitter account at Mr. Eight-Three-One for more frequent updates about his life) uploaded.
 I searched for Myst.
-My brother came, saw it, bought the GOG RealMyst: Masterpiece Edition when we got the laptop and installed Windows 7 and its silly drivers and Arch Linux, installed on lappy, it ran instantly (Rhymey), took notes for a few days and finished it.
+My brother came, saw it, bought the GOG RealMyst: Masterpiece Edition when we got the laptop and installed Windows 7 and its silly drivers and Arch Linux, installed Myst on lappy, it ran beautifully instantly (Rhymey), took notes for a few days and finished it.
 That’s it! 😉 (Note: The version we bought ran perfectly because I ran it on Windows 7 32-bit and it was GOG and it was RealMyst Masterpiece Edition; that’s my explanation for the biased comment above.)

 Fun in the Myst Games!